 Allow yourself at least a couple of days to see the sights in Doolin, talk to friendly locals about the way of life on Ireland’s West Coast, you’ll get a great history lesson as well as learn about a few hidden gems, such as

-Here, you can visit Doolin Cave and see the biggest free-hanging stalactite in Europe, take a boat to one of Aran Islands and go for an invigorating hike along the coast – which is very impressive if you do it on a good day – to the Visitor’s Centre the top of the Cliffs.
+Here, you can visit Doolin Cave and see the biggest free-hanging stalactite in Europe, take a boat to one of the Aran Islands and go for an invigorating hike along the coast – which is very impressive if you do it on a good day – to the Visitor’s Centre the top of the Cliffs.

 Our Crossing tip* As it happens with many other beautiful places around Ireland’s west coast, Doolin gets very busy, especially during the summer month and Bank Holidays weekends.
 That’s why, to avoid disappointment, always book your tours and accommodation well in advance.